SocraticallyStephanie/New-Website/content/post/2021-05-24-WSB-Favorite-Stock/index.md

 Now we need to analyze the data, which is the most complex part of the script.
 We'll need to use some regular expressions, which will allow python to check a specific sequence of characters to match or find a set of strings, in our case, tickers or the company names.
 Python has a native package for this, know as `re`.

 We will loop through our data frame and utilize a key/value pair while iterating in this process.
 The key will be the words we are looking for in the post, while the value will be the frequency of the number of times certain words (in this case, tickers or companies) appear in each post.
 While we are doing this, we will also disregard the use of commonly-used terms, or filler words, in each of the posts.
-For those familiar with the Natural Language Processing techniques we used for analyzing media bias, the method is somewhat similar. [[5](#5)]

 ```python
 regex = re.compile('[^a-zA-Z ]')